Asking for second opinion

 Preparing for your second opinion appointment

 It can help to prepare for your appointment by thinking about what you want to get from it.
-It may help to write down some questions beforehand, to make sure your concerns are covered during the discussion.
-It can also help to take a family member or friend with you so they can help you remember what is said.
-Or they can write down notes for you.
+It may help to write down some questions beforehand, to make sure you remember to ask everything.

 • If the second opinion differs from the original one, what is the reason for this?